 Ippudo Pork Bun has a huge piece of braised pork belly and Ippudo original sauce, I wasn't quite a fan because it was too fatty for me.
 I would prefer to try the Grilled Chicken Bun on my next visit.
 A ramen meal wouldn't be complete without gyoza.
-I always love the no-nonsense gyoza, but I'm more intrigued with the Oroshi Ponzu Gyoza.
+I always love the no-nonsense gyoza, but I'm more intrigued by the Oroshi Ponzu Gyoza.

 Ippudo serves three flavor of ramens: Shiromaru Motoaji (Php 375), Akamaru Shinaji (Php 390) and Karaka-men (Php 390).

-The one I ordered was the Shiromaru Motoaji, Ippudo's original tonkotsu broth with ultra-thin noodles, pork loin, bean sprouts, spring onions and kikurage.
+The one I ordered was the Shiromaru Motoaji, Ippudo's original tonkotsu broth with ultra-thin noodles, pork loin, bean sprouts, spring onions, and kikurage.
 I was advised by my server to add crushed garlic to enhance the flavor.
-I loved the milky and creamy broth, and the hard yet ultra-thin noodles.
+I loved the milky and creamy broth and the hard yet ultra-thin noodles.

 My tablemate, KC, however, got the Akamaru Shinaji.

-Akamaru Shinaji is Ippudo's original tonkotsu broth with special blended miso paste and garlic oil.
+Akamaru Shinaji is Ippudo's original tonkotsu broth with specially blended miso paste and garlic oil.
 I got to taste the spicy broth from my friend's bowl.
 I would definitely try this flavor on my next visit.

-Something for the brave is the Karaka-Men, Ippudo's original tonkotsu broth with thin wavy noodles, pork belly, spring onions, spicy minced meat, miso paste and garlic oil.
+Something for the brave is the Karaka-Men, Ippudo's original tonkotsu broth with thin wavy noodles, pork belly, spring onions, spicy minced meat, miso paste, and garlic oil.

 You can also order extra noodles with your ramen.